What is the Microbiome?

 - Non-gluten grains: oats, amaranth, buckwheat, rice (brown, white, wild), millet, quinoa, and sorghum

 Prebiotic fermentable dietary fibers such as inulin, various oligosaccharides (fructo-, malto-, and xylo-), pectin, tapioca fiber, acacia gum and resistant starch.
-I recommend taking the Prebiotics Superfoods Drink Mix from Enzymedica.
-Take one serving daily.
+I recommend taking a total of 3 to 5 grams daily of one or more of these fibers.

 The omega-3 fatty acids in fish oils exert profound effects on the microbiome including an ability to increase levels of A. muciniphila.
 Fish oils providing higher levels of DHA to EPA exerts a more profound effect on the microbiome and greater anti-inflammatory effects, especially in the gut.
 The ideal ratio appears to be DHA 4: EPA 2: DPA 1.
 Interestingly, this ratio is very close to what is seen in wild salmon species.
-I recommend the Aqua Biome fish oils from Enzymedica.
-Regardless, take a minimum of 600 mg of omega-3 fatty acids daily.
+I recommend a minimum of 600 mg of omega-3 fatty acids daily.

 Berberine is an alkaloid found in many plants, but most notably in goldenseal (Hydrastis canadensis) and barberry (Berberis vulgaris).
 Berberine exerts significant beneficial effects on digestive health and the microbiome including increasing the levels of A. muciniphila.
 This effects partially explains its positive results in clinical trials in improving blood sugar control in type 2 diabetes, lowering blood lipid levels better than statins, and improving liver function.
 Take 500 mg two to three times daily if you are dealing with any of these metabolic disorders.